 Detailed Explanation

 At its core, a percentage is a way of expressing a part of a whole as a fraction of 100.
-So the word “percent” itself comes from the Latin per centum, meaning “by the hundred. ” When we say “55 out of 60 as a percentage,” we are asking: *If the whole were divided into 100 equal parts, how many of those parts would 55 represent?
+That said, the word “percent” itself comes from the Latin per centum, meaning “by the hundred. ” When we say “55 out of 60 as a percentage,” we are asking: *If the whole were divided into 100 equal parts, how many of those parts would 55 represent?

 To grasp this, recall that any percentage can be written as a ratio: